 Despite frequent claims to the contrary, Medieval swords were indeed light, manageable, and on average weighed less than four pounds.
 As leading sword expert Ewart Oakeshott unequivocally stated: “Medieval Swords are neither unwieldably heavy nor all alike – the average weight of any one of normal size is between 2.5 lb. and 3.5 lbs.
 Even the big hand-and-a-half ‘war’ swords rarely weigh more than 4.5 lbs.
 Such weights, to men who were trained to use the sword from the age of seven (and who had to be tough specimens to survive that age) , were by no means too great to be practical.”(Oakeshott, Sword in Hand, p.
 13).
 Oakeshott, the 20th century’s leading author and researcher of European swords would certainly know.” http://www.thearma.org/essays/weights.htm

-A major league baseball bat weighs less than a pound–10 ounces or so–and so in comparison, swords are ‘heavy’.
-But no knight is planning on hitting a baseball 200 yards either.
+A major league baseball bat weighs roughly 32 ounces–essentially the same weight as a sword.
+And no knight is planning on hitting a baseball 200 yards.
 Around the world, the new/old practice of ‘European martial arts’ is springing up, because knights were martial artists, with all the maneuvers and kicks and elbow-to-the-nose of Asian martial arts.
 I have post about this here: http://www.sarahwoodbury.com/european-martial-arts/

 If you’re interested in Dark Age and Medieval Armor, here’s another post: http://www.sarahwoodbury.com/darkageandmedievalarmor/ (Wow!
 This was my first post ever!)